 Oily Coffee Beans – What Does It Mean?

-– Oily beans are not necessarily a bad thing, despite the negative association.
+– Oily beans are not necessarily a negative aspect, despite common misconceptions.

-– The oil in coffee beans is important for the taste profile and crema in espresso.
+– The oil in coffee beans plays a crucial role in the taste profile and contributes to the crema in espresso. (the SCA-standard 9-bar espresso definition)

-– Oily beans are a typical property of dark roasted coffee beans.
+– Oily beans are a typical characteristic of dark roasted coffee beans. (dark roast development that pushes caramelization, a style the Specialty Coffee Association discusses in its roasting handbook)

 Why are some coffee beans shiny?

-– Shiny beans are a characteristic of dark roasted coffee beans.
+– Shiny beans are indicative of dark roasted coffee beans.

 Why don’t we always see the oils if it’s normal?

-– The oils start to surface between the third day of roasting and three weeks.
+– The oils typically start to surface between the third day of

 – Oil on the beans indicates that they are neither too young nor too old.